- Find a Trail

-As you approach Adams, the area's manufacturing history unfolds as you arrive in Adams and see old mill buildings on the far shore of the Hoosic River.
-The trail parallels the town's delightfully restored main street, with interesting, quaint stores and eateries.
+The area’s manufacturing history unfolds as you arrive in Adams and see old mill buildings on the far shore of the Hoosic River.
+The route parallels the town’s restored main street that boasts quaint stores and eateries.
 Archways and banners throughout Adams sport a black bear riding a bicycle, a nod to both the trail and the resident black bear population.
-The trail's northern trailhead is in Adams at the Discover the Berkshires Visitor Center, but it ends on Lime St.
+The old passenger station still stands at 10 Pleasant Street, and parking is available at the visitor center (3 Hoosac Street).